 Q: If we propose a CVA what will the banks reaction be?

 A: In our experience if the bank is presented with a vague "we might do a CVA" approach they will become very worried very quickly.
 As you will recall from the CVA guide page preparing the CVA is the job of the directors and their advisors.
 A properly structured and pragmatic deal that is based on reasonable assumptions will be much more acceptable to the bank.
-In other words prepare the draft CVA with your turnaround practitioner and try to build an outline for dealing with the secured creditors.
+In other words, prepare the draft CVA with your turnaround practitioner and try to build an outline for dealing with the secured creditors.
 Then approach the bank.
-The local branch manager must pass the proposal to his debt recovery unit and cannot (usually) affect the outcome of the deal - if he understands the business well and is friendly he will probably support the deal.
+The local branch manager must pass the proposal to his/her debt recovery unit and cannot (usually) affect the outcome of the deal - if he/she understands the business well and is friendly he/she will probably support the deal.

 Remember the bank is (usually) secured, therefore the CVA cannot bind the bank in legally, but conversion of the overdraft into a longer term loan may give the bank more comfort that the company is keen to repay the debts.
 Talk to a turnaround practitioner used to dealing with banks.